Partial federal government shutdown

 Yes, unless you have a consumer-directed health plan.
 In most cases, employees and dependents becoming eligible for Medicare can choose to keep PEBB medical as primary coverage, with Medicare coverage as secondary, if they enroll in Medicare Parts A and B.

 If you are eligible for premium-free Medicare Part A but don't enroll when first eligible, your Part A will be enrolled retroactively six months before the month you apply for Medicare, but no earlier than the month you turn age 65.
-If you keep your CDHP past your Initial Enrollment for Medicare, plan carefully when to stop contributing to the HSA to avoid a tax penalty.
+If you keep your CDHP past your initial enrollment for Medicare, plan carefully when to stop contributing to the HSA to avoid a tax penalty.

 If your dependent enrolls in Medicare, however, you can still contribute to an HSA.
 Contact HealthEquity, Inc. UMP members call 1-844-351-6853 (TRS: 711); Kaiser Permanente members call 1-877-873-8823 (TRS: 711) for more information about how Medicare enrollment affects your HSA.